 - Encourage all players to have fun while developing physical fitness

 - Build good character through fair play and sportsmanship

 - Promote equal opportunity for all players to participate

 - Coach players with an emphasis on developing and improving soccer skills

 We need coaches, especially for the Dribblers teams.
 You don’t need soccer experience to coach; we have workshops to help you learn how to guide young players to develop their skills and a set of games to use in practice.
+We need referees.
+Refs must be at least 12 years old and must pass a referee class.
 We also need referee assignors & player placement personnel.
 These jobs involve good organizational skills and access to a home computer.